-The research sits at the intersection of phenomenology, philosophy of consciousness, and epistemology.
-It focuses on the structure of subjective experience and the limits of self-inquiry into consciousness.
+The research lies at the intersection of phenomenology, philosophy of consciousness, and epistemology.
+It is concerned with the structure of subjective experience and the limits of self-inquiry into consciousness.

-Within that context the central field of observation is direct experience — the process of experiencing itself.
-Post-Ego treats the state of presence as a special class of phenomena in which not only the quality of perception changes, but the very structure of the experience of “I”.
+In that context, the central field of observation is direct experience — the process of experiencing itself.
+Post-Ego treats the state of presence as a special class of phenomena in which not only the quality of perception changes, but the very structure of the experience of “I.”

-In Buddhism, Daoism, Zen, and related traditions this state has been described with different terms: awareness (sati, mindfulness), awakening, samadhi, nonduality.
+In Buddhism, Daoism, Zen, and related traditions, this state has been described through different terms: awareness (sati, mindfulness), awakening, samadhi, nonduality.

-In contemporary culture these terms are used in contexts ranging from religious and philosophical to popular-psychological and esoteric.
-Their original meanings erode and are increasingly interpreted as mystical.
+In contemporary culture, these terms are used across contexts ranging from religious and philosophical to popular-psychological and esoteric.
+As a result, their original meanings are gradually eroded and increasingly interpreted as mystical.

-The issue is not the variety of descriptions but the fact that they exist in isolation, even though they talk about the same class of phenomena linked to the experience of “I” — not as personality or image but as that from which experience is perceived at all.
+The problem is not the diversity of descriptions, but the fact that they exist in isolation even though they refer to the same class of phenomena linked to the experience of “I” — not as personality or image, but as that from which experience is perceived at all.

 Empirical basis of the research